Occupational health assessments

 Occupational health consultations in Bristol, South Wales and remotely (phone or video)

-Occupational health assessments (also known as occ health checks or management referrals) are clinical consultations designed to support employees’ health and wellbeing and workplace safety and productivity.
+Occupational health assessments (also known as occupational health checks or management referrals) are medical consultations designed to support employees’ health and workplace productivity and safety.

 - Health-related performance or attendance concerns

-For employers seeking an “occupational health assessment near me,” we offer occupational health consultation at our OH clinics in Chepstow or Bristol.
-Remote occupational health consultations are available nationwide over the phone or video.
+For employers seeking an “occupational health assessment near me”, we offer occupational health consultations at our OH clinics in Bristol and Chepstow or remotely by phone or video.

 Benefits for employers and employees